ahjdev/amphp-SQLite3/README.md

-# Asynchronous SQLite3 client for PHP based on Amp.
+# Asynchronous SQLite3 client for PHP based on amphp.